Everything you need to know about binders!

 Binders with zip, hook-eye closure or Velcro.

-Wrap the binder around your waist.
-Close the closure on the inside of the top at the narrowest part of your waist on the outer eyelet.
-Put your arms through the armholes, closing the top as tight as you feel comfortable.
+Open the zipper, and put the binder on over your shoulders.
+Close the hook-and-eye closure on the inside of the top at the narrowest part of your waist on the outer eyelet.
+Then close the zipper, velcro or hooks.
 Position your breasts to get the desired result - always make sure the nipples are not pointing downwards.
 Bekijk de onderstaande video voor een visuele uitleg:

 Wrap the binder around your waist.
 Close the hooks and eyes or the Velcro at the narrowest part of your waist.
 Turn the top with the closure to the correct position (front or back) and move the top up to the correct height around your chest.
 Model your breasts to get the flattest effect.
 We recommend pushing your chest diagonally to the side towards your armpit.
 Watch the video below if you need some visual explanation.